Nets Injury Report Against The Cavs

-The Brooklyn Nets have announced their injury report for Friday's game against the Cleveland Cavaliers.
+The Brooklyn Nets have released their injury report for Tuesday's play-in game against the Cleveland Cavaliers.

-The Brooklyn Nets are hosting the Cleveland Cavaliers on Friday evening, and for the game they have announced their injury report.
+The Brooklyn Nets are hosting the Cleveland Cavaliers on Tuesday evening for the play-in tournament, and for the game they have announced their injury report.

-The full injury report for the Nets against the Cavs can be seen in the screenshot that is captured below from the NBA's official injury report.

-Goran Dragic, Ben Simmons and Joe Harris have all been ruled out for the evening.

-Meanwhile, Seth Curry is listed as probable due to an ankle injury.
+Ben Simmons and Joe Harris have been ruled out, while Goran Dragic is available and Seth Curry is listed as probable.

-The Nets come into the night as the eighth seed in the Eastern Conference with a 42-38 record in 80 games played.
+The winner of the contest instantly heads to the NBA Playoffs, while the loser gets one more chance to win a game.

 The Related stories on NBA basketball